Did you know that electricity causes over 20,000 accidental fires in UK homes every year?

 - Know where the fuse board, RCDs (Residual Current Device) and circuit breakers are located and how to test and operate them

-- Drill holes or fix nails into the walls without knowing what is behind them.
-Walls hide electrical cable and pipework
+- Drill holes or fix nails into the walls without knowing what is above, below and behind them.
+Walls hide electrical cables and pipework

 - Pull the cord to remove a plug from the socket, as it can cause damage to the plug, socket or appliance

-- Attempt electrical repairs or rewiring without proper certification and experience
+- Attempt electrical repairs or rewiring without proper certification and competence

 - Overload an extension lead as it will overheat and can cause a fire